chiliproject/cookbook/README.md

 # Chef Cookbook for ChiliProject

 This cookbook helps you to deploy one or more Chiliproject instances.
-Right now, it supports only a pre-packed ChiliProject source repiository.
+Right now, it supports only a pre-packed ChiliProject source repository.
 That means if you require any additional plugins, you have to put them into your source repository before installing it here.

 We support MySQL, Postgres and SQLite3 as a database.
-You can mix and match the database engnes between instances.
+You can mix and match the database engines between instances.

 All of the requirements are explicitly defined in the recipes.
 Every effort has been made to utilize official Opscode cookbooks.

+This cookbook requires Chef >= 10.12.0.
+See *Known Issues* for details

 # Attributes